 Rocky Mountain Roots

 On the topic of family life, I was born in Aurora Colorado to Douglas and Suzanne Vaughan.
-My folks still live there, but I left Colorado at age 18 and have only been back to visit.
+I left Colorado at age 18 and have only been back to visit.
 While living in Colorado, I learned about the benefits of master planning in a rapidly growing city.
 One thing that I appreciated about the municipalities in the Denver Metro Area is that they did a pretty good job of building out infrastructure well in advance of the new homes and businesses being built.
-I remember multi-lane arterials going out into the open prairie when there was nothing but prairie dogs and pronghorns.
+I remember multi-lane arterials going out into the open prairie when there was nothing but prairie dogs and pronghorn antelope.
 However, after a few years, the area filled in according to the master plan.
-The benefit of this approach was that there was no need for acquiring new property to widen streets, because the streets were already built large enough for the future growth.
-It's a great concept, and one that I'd like to see more of in our urban planning here in Washington State.
+The benefit of this approach was that there was no need for acquiring new property to widen streets because the streets were already built large enough for the future growth.
+It's a great concept and one that I'd like to see more of in our urban planning here in Washington State.
 I'm happy to say that in my time on City Council, our community development department has made great strides in anticipating and planning for future growth.

 After I left Colorado I spent a couple of years in the great state of Texas as a missionary for my church.
 When I returned I attended Utah State University.
 It was at USU in Logan, Utah where Deanna and I met, and married and where I completed the coursework for my BS degree in Public Health and a minor in Chemistry.
 Deanna was teaching Chemistry at a local high school while I finished my degree.